XVimProject/XVim/README.md

  * Crash information ( Xcode shows threads stack trace when crashes.
 Copy them. )
  * The operations you did to cause the crash ( series of key strokes or mouse clicks )
  * The text you were manipulating
- * Xcode version ( 4.3 or 4.2 ... )
+ * Xcode version
- * XVim version ( Version number of the revision you built or the date of the daylybuild package )
+ * XVim version ( Version number of the revision you built )

 There is also a logging feature in XVim.
 It can be turned on/off with `:set debug` & `:set nodebug`.
 By default, it is off; to default to on, just add `:set debug` to your `.xvimrc`.